prernaadvani/whatsprernacooking/_posts/2020-12-8-falafel-bowl.md

   - pepper, to taste
 * feta, as garnish
 * parsley, as garnish
+* fresh cilantro and/or mint, as garnish (optional)
 * 1 tablespoon lemon juice (optional)

 _For my vegan readers: skip the tzatziki, feta, and make sure that the pesto you're using is vegan (or skip that too)._